-Student Council Officers/Duties
+Student Council Organization

+Officers/Duties

-President (Junior/Senior)
+President (Instructional Module 5-8)

-Presides at all meetings of the Student Government Organization.

-Appoints special committees with the approval of the Student Council.

-Represents the student body in matters related to the Organization and performs all other duties pertaining to office.
+- 1. Presides at all meetings of the Student Government Organization. - 2.
+Appoints special committees with the approval of the Student Council. - 3.
+Represents the student body in matters related to the Organization. - 4.
 Serves as student representative at faculty meetings.

-Votes only in case of a tie.

-• Vice President (Freshman/Sophomore)
+Vice President (Instructional Module 1-4)

-Assumes the duties of the president in the absence or disability of the president.

-Performs other duties as assigned by the president.

-Serves as ex-officio member of all committees
+- 1. Assumes the duties of the president in the absence or disability of the president. - 2.
+Performs other duties as assigned by the president. - 3.
+Serves as ex-officio member of all committees.

-Secretary/ Treasurer (any level)
+Secretary/Treasurer (any Instructional Module)

-Prepares the minutes of all business meeting of the Organization and the Student Council.

-Keep attendance records of all meetings.

-Acts as advisor of Organizational funds.
+- 1. Prepares the minutes of all business meetings pertaining to the organization. - 2.
+Keep attendance records of all meetings. - 3.
+Acts as advisor of Organizational expenses and funds.